 There aren’t many large retail brokerage deals for Perella to rely on.
 Merrill Lynch & Co., owner of the joint venture’s largest direct competitor, sold itself to Bank of America Corp.
-(BAC) in 2008 as it faced concerns about its survival during the financial crisis, driven by losses at its investment bank.
+(BAC:US) in 2008 as it faced concerns about its survival during the financial crisis, driven by losses at its investment bank.
 Publicly traded firms such as Stifel Financial Corp. and Raymond James Financial Inc. are significantly smaller.

 Proponents of the retail brokerage model, including Gorman, who ran Morgan Stanley’s wealth-management unit before becoming CEO, point out the stable revenue and low capital requirements.

-The division generated (MS) between $3 billion and $3.5 billion of revenue every quarter since the start of the joint venture, while the firm’s investment bank swung between $2 billion and $6.4 billion.
+The division generated (MS:US) between $3 billion and $3.5 billion of revenue every quarter since the start of the joint venture, while the firm’s investment bank swung between $2 billion and $6.4 billion.
 The company allocated $3.8 billion of Tier 1 common equity to the wealth-management unit last quarter, compared with $22.3 billion the investment bank commanded.

 Morgan Stanley’s purchase of the joint venture has made it more dependent on wealth management.
 Revenue from that division accounted for 41 percent of the firm’s total in 2011, up from 16 percent in 2006.